ByyChase/BudgetBuddy/README.md

  ## What is being Worked On ##

+* Creation of Budget
+* Viewing of Budgets
-* Clean up of existing code documentation
+* Editing of Budgets
-* Ensuring logging is done in the correct places

 ## In the Queue ##

 * Deleting of IncomeStatements and Budgets
 * Linking IncomeStatement to Bank Account
-* Creation of Budget
-* Viewing of Budgets
-* Editing of Budgets
 * Deleting Budgets
 * Creation of Expenses
 * Viewing of Expenses